DamourYouKnow/damour-bot/README.md

 # damour-bot

-Provides custom server join/leave messages for Discord.
-That's it.
+Provides custom server join/leave messages for Discord and some other stuff.

-## Features

-- Posts a random welcome message in #general when a user joins.
-- Posts a random goodbye message in #general if a user leaves.
-- Allows users to self assign color roles with the role prefix `color.`.

 ## Usage